lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 Story ID: User-14

 #### User Story Statement
-As a user I want to be able recieve notifications for replies from posts, and important updates from games
+As a user I want to be able recieve notifications for replies from posts, important updates from games and friend requests

 #### Criteria
-- Notification feature for replies and updates from games
+- A user should be able to easily see they have new notifications
+- The user should be able to quickly see notifications from their timeline page
+- There should also be a way to view the notifications as its own page

 #### Dependencies
+- Create a notification icon that shows that you have new notifications
+- Create a way to interact with that icon but doesn't obstructu user navigation
+- Create a seperate way to view all notifications

 #### Revision History for User-14
 Version 1: ...